 Overcoming nervousness – Most interviewers will allow for a certain amount of nervousness.
 Nevertheless, they will also be paying attention to how you react under pressure.

-- Allow time immediately beforehand to takes some moments to meditate/relax
+Allow time immediately beforehand to take some moments to meditate/relax

-- This is not the time for modesty – tell them about YOUR skills and experiences – own your achievements, sell yourself!
+This is not the time for modesty – tell them about YOUR skills and experiences – own your achievements, and sell yourself!

 Questions –with brief sample responses

 When you participate in one of my interview coaching sessions we will practice questions and answers similar to the ones below.

 Why do you want to work in this area? – Tell a story about how you first became interested in this type of work – make your passion for your work a theme that you regularly return to during the interview.

 Salary expectations?
 Based on your job description, I hope you consider that my experience meets your highest expectations and I’d expect a salary at the high end of your pay scale – Can you give me some indication of your range?

 Problems in previous work?
 Concentrate on ways that you found solutions.

 What do you do in your spare time?
 The interviewer wants evidence that you’re well-rounded and he/she is looking for common ground – You should try to in some way/s to relate your answer to the job description.

 What is your biggest weakness? – The key to answering negative questions is to give them a positive spin – e.g., I’m a bit of a perfectionist – I’m committed to doing the job well.- I was not great at delegating, but now I’ve learned to because……